Meenakshi-10/GradNotif/README.md

 ## 📝 License
 This project is licensed under the Apache License 2.0.

-Feel free to reach out if you encounter any issues or have suggestions!
+Feel free to reach out at meenakshisuresh112@gmail.com if you encounter any issues or have suggestions!
 Happy scraping! 😄